shanface33/Wax_Figure_Face_DB/README.md

 ## Summary
 The database contains three folders "ProtocolX" (Protocol ID) with images in three subfolders:

-* **Protocol1** :<br/> The wax figure face  and real faces image pairs came from different recording devices and environment, and were grouped manually;
+* **Protocol1** :<br/> The wax figure face and real face pairs came from different recording devices and environment, and were grouped manually;
 * **Protocol2** :<br/> The wax figure face and real face pairs were recorded in the same environment with the same cameras;
 * **Protocol3** :<br/> Previous two protocols are combined to simulate the real-world operational conditions;

 |        | Train   |   Dev   |  Test   |  Total  |